AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 * Profiles targeted in the context of Social marketing on X (Twitter) or Facebook are not taken into account as active profiles.
 * The count of active profiles is available for **Marketing instances** only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.
 * The count is based on the recipient primary key.
 As a consequence, if a profile is present in two different recipient tables, it can be counted twice as an active profile.

->[!NOTE]
->
->According to your contract, each of your Campaign instances is provisioned with a specific amount of active profiles that are counted for billing purposes.
-Please refer to your latest contract for reference on number of purchased active profiles.
-Learn more in [Adobe Campaign product description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 ## Tutorial video {#create-profiles-video}